 But then this here noodle bowl came into existence.
 And now?
 We’ve both officially joined the Curry Lovers Camp.

 In reality, the soup is actually pretty simple – onions meet mushrooms in a hot pot, which are then joined by garlic and his fun group of friends: spices!
 We’re talking ginger, paprika, curry powder (learn how to make your own!) and a good bit of chili garlic paste.
 And then coconut milk comes to play with veggie broth, and then rice noodles.

 I love using rice noodles in this recipe.
-I actually love using them all the time, because they can actually be cooked right in the broth for this recipe.
+I actually love using them all the time (just made a Thai chicken noodle bowl when I had friends over the other night!), because they can actually be cooked right in the broth for this recipe.
 Most other noodles like traditional pasta require cooking separately, then being stirred into the remaining ingredients.

 We saved a dish by using rice noodles – and besides that… yum!